 Case Number: 757-220359

 Our client was charged with defrauding his employer in excess of $100,000 over the course of numerous months.
 The client had no criminal record and had lost his job as a result of the charges.
 While he was prepared to accept responsibility for the fraud and come up with a plan to reimburse his employer, he was concerned about being required to serve a jail sentence.
-He retained the services of Elena Ryland.
-Through multiple meetings, Elena Ryland identified that the client’s mental health and addictions issues played a significant role in the offending behaviour.
-Elena Ryland worked closely with the client to come up with a plan for repayment, and to obtain support for the client’s mental health and addictions.
+After multiple meetings, his lawyer identified that the client’s mental health and addiction issues played a significant role in the offending behaviour.
+She worked closely with the client to come up with a repayment plan and to obtain support for the client’s mental health and addictions.

 The client ultimately chose to plead guilty.
 The Crown prosecutor asked the Court to impose a lengthy jail sentence to be served in a correctional institution.
-Elena Ryland asked the Court to impose a house arrest sentence (i.e. Conditional Sentence Order), in light of the underlying mental health and addiction issues, and the substantial work that the client had done to address these underlying issues.
+We asked the Court to impose a house arrest sentence (i.e., Conditional Sentence Order), in light of the underlying mental health and addiction issues, and the substantial work that the client had done to address these underlying issues.

-Successful Result: Conditional Sentence Order imposed; client was able to serve sentence in the community
+Successful Result: Conditional Sentence Order imposed; Client Served Sentence in the Community

 Case Number: 00030220